 The best defense against a blood and body fluid exposure is prevention.
 Standard precautions should be used when caring for all patients.
 Standard precautions include proper hand washing; the use of gloves, masks, and gowns; and proper disposal of medical waste and safe needle usage.
 Health care workers should wash hands before and after contact with every patient, even if gloves were worn.
 The use of soap and water (or an alcohol-based gel or foam) is the most important factor in decreasing the transmission of disease.

-Personal protective equipment (PPE), namely gloves, masks, gowns, and eye shields, is an important part of preventing the transmission of organisms; however, it is not ...
+Personal protective equipment (PPE), namely gloves, masks, gowns, and eye shields, is an important part of preventing the transmission of organisms; however, it ...